hastingsl/hastingsl.github.io/README.md

 This is my professional website for marketing myself as a software engineering student.
 On it, you'll find various relevant social media links.

-I made this site from scratch using Jekyll, HTML, CSS, JavaScript, minimal jQuery and the Bootstrap library.
+I made this site from scratch using Jekyll, HTML, CSS, JavaScript, minimal jQuery, and the Bootstrap library.

 Feel free to file an issue or send me a message if you notice any spelling errors or have issues viewing it on different devices.